Sandy Hook's False Tip Closed

 Lifeguards are on duty from 10 AM to 6 PM from Memorial Day weekend through Labor Day at ocean side beaches.
 Please swim only at guarded beaches and only when lifeguards are on duty.
 When wading, be aware of sudden drop-offs.
 If you can't swim, don't go in.

 Rip currents are powerful currents of water flowing away from shore.
 Before you go to the beach, learn what you need to do to "Break the Grip of the Rip!"®

 May 25 - Labor Day passes will be sold 24 hours a day.
-Cash, check, money order or credit cards will be accepted 7AM-5PM.
+Cash, check or money order will be accepted 7AM-5PM.
 From 5PM-7AM check, money order or credit card will be accepted.
+Social Security Numbers are required on all personal checks.
 No cash will be accepted between 5PM and 7AM.

 The Saltwater Angler Registry is part of an improved data program to help protect long-term sustainability of recreational fishing.
 Please visit this website for information regarding the Saltwater Recreational Registry.